PriyaankSinha/Prediction-Analysis-using-ML/README.md

 # Prediction Analysis using ML
- The complete Project is in the PDF form, Find link in ReadMe file
+ The complete Project is in the PDF form, Link Provided